-According to one study conducted in nodules measuring between 3-20mm over a two year period without a history malignancy, 90% did not grow on follow up 2.
+According to one study, conducted in nodules measuring between 3-20 mm over a two-year period without a history of malignancy, 90% did not grow on follow-up 2.

 - 1. Lim HJ, Ahn S, Lee KS et-al. Persistent pure ground-glass opacity lung nodules ≥ 10 mm in diameter at CT scan: histopathologic comparisons and prognostic implications.
 Chest.
 2013;144 (4): 1291-9. doi:10.1378/chest.12-2987 - Pubmed citation